 Your main aim is to try and minimise the amount of friction you give the garment whilst washing, as soon as you rub wool fibres up agaisnt each other they 'cling' to each other which is what we see as bobbles or a felting effect.
 If your garment shrinks its because all the fibres have clung to each other and gotten stuck, so there is no longer air and space in the knit structure, hence it's smaller.

 The good thing about heavier wool or cashmere items is that they actually need less washing than many other garments you might have.
 Wool is naturally breathable and adapts to your body temperature, which means you sweat less.
 It also doesn't absorb smells as much, so often just an airing (and yes you can use a hanger for an hour or so!) is the best way to keep it clean before putting it away.
+Many of us have got in to the habit of washing our clothes more than we need.
+It’s not great for the environment or our garments.
+Investing in pieces like our Holebrook merino knitwear is a move towards sustainable fashion.
+Buying clothes that are timeless and you will wear again and again is the way forward for the environment.
+And the antibacterial properties of merino mean you really do just need to air it.

 How do I keep it looking as good as new?
 We often get customers telling us they find after a winter of wearing a piece they find it's bobbled and looks too tatty to save for the next season.
 If this is the case invest in a good de-bobbler!
 As mentioned bobbling is caused by friction on knitwear and naturally occurs, usually where your arms rubs under your armpits or down the sides of your body.
 So make sure you de-bobble or fluff your jumpers regularly.
 It's not a fault of the jumper, or the yarn that's been used, and if you get rid of the bobbles gently when they are still small you'll keep it looking in tip top condition.